Perfect Passover Program

 Thrills and spills for your whole family- it's summer year-round at Coco Key indoor waterpark where the temperature is always 84° !
 R ace down three 40-foot body and raft rides, drift along the adventure river, play water basketball or embark on a lily-pad adventure.
 (23 minutes from the Heritage Resort)

 Get ready for sun, style and serious shopping.
 Follow Woodbury's 'antique trail', and the many quaint antique shops that dot the landscape.
-Find your bargains at the Chelsea Premium outlets, or pick up that perfect gift in the malls in Greenwich, CT.
+Find your bargains at the Clinton Crossings Premium outlets, or pick up that perfect gift in the malls in Greenwich, CT.
 With diverse shopping opportunities for the occasional shopper, the grandma-gift-giver, or the most dedicated shopaholic, a world of shopping activities await.